 Mark has litigated over three dozen federal civil right lawsuits on the plaintiff and defense side, he has recovered over $4.5 million for his clients in civil rights actions, and he has been certified by two federal judges as class counsel in civil rights class action cases.

-Mark’s extensive civil rights practice includes class action civil rights cases (mass illegal searches and unconstitutional detentions); wrongful death actions on behalf of inmates; police brutality and excessive force; illegal police shootings; police pursuits resulting in catastrophic in jury and death; illegal arrests; malicious prosecutions; illegal police surveillance cases; First Amendment retaliation actions; and prisoner cases challenging use of force by jailers or corrections officers, failures to protect inmates from harm, deliberate indifference to inmate medical needs, and illegal prison conditions.
+Mark’s extensive civil rights practice includes class action civil rights cases (mass illegal searches and unconstitutional detentions); wrongful death actions on behalf of incarcerated individuals; police brutality and excessive force; illegal police shootings; police pursuits resulting in catastrophic injury and death; illegal arrests; malicious prosecutions; illegal police surveillance cases; First Amendment retaliation actions; and cases challenging use of force by jailers or corrections officers, failures to protect incarcerated people from harm, deliberate indifference to incarcerated people with medical needs, and illegal prison conditions.

 Personal Injury/Wrongful Death